 Field Description

 Authentication

 Maximum Login The maximum number of attempts for a user to

 Attempts enter a card number.
 By default: 3.

 Prompts &

 notifications

 Play welcome If enabled, the IVR will play the welcome message

 message to the user once he reaches an access number.

 Language

 Select languages This option allows the user to select the language(s)

 to be used for voice prompts.

-1 1

 Click Select languages to open the language

 selection dialog box and define languages in a

 specific order, and then upon reaching an access

 number, the end user can choose one of these

 languages.

-Prompts 88
+Prompts

 customization

 Brand Prompts IVR prompts can be customized per access

-Brand Frompto number.
+number.
 Specify the directory where the custom

 prompt files are located.
 The Media Server will look

 for the prompts in that folder first and if found -

 use them.
 Otherwise, it will use default files.

-use them.
-Otherwise, it will use default mes.

 For example, put customized English prompts

 under the directory

 /porta_var/psmsc/custom-

 files/prompts/brands/my_company/en and

 specify "my_company" in this field.

 Confirm by If this option is enabled, the IVR suggests

 pound confirmation of multi-digit input by pressing the '#'

-Pound key.
+key.

 Default prompt The maximum number of seconds the system waits

 timeout, sec until a user dials a key before playing a prompt.
 By

-inicout, sec default: 3.
+default: 3.

-Application default.
-3.
+Application

 specific

-Minimum card Minimum langth of a gard number

-Minimum length of a card number.
+Minimum card Minimum length of a card number.

 length By default: 11.

-Maximum card Maximum length of a card number. length By default: 11.
+Maximum card Maximum length of a card number.

+length By default: 11.